thestreamdigger/adam/README.md

 ## Usage

-1. First, install [moOde audio player](https://moodeaudio.org/) on your Raspberry Pi.
+1. First, install [moOde](https://moodeaudio.org/) on your Raspberry Pi.
 2. Clone this repository to your Pi.
 3. Connect all the hardware components (I'm working on a detailed schematic to share soon).
 4. Edit `tempo.cfg` to match your setup and preferences.